tonytvo/blog-generator/content/blog/practical-guide-oop-summary/index.md

 "the rules of thumb for testing private methods are: never write them, and if you do, never ever test them, unless of course it makes sense to do so."

 "making existing code open to a new requirement often requires identifying and naming abstractions.
 The flocking rules concentrate on turning difference into sameness, and thus are useful tools for unearthing abstractions."

+"the best tests are loosely coupled to the underlying code and test everything once and in the proper place.
+They add value without increasing costs"

 # References
 https://github.com/keyvanakbary/learning-notes/blob/master/books/99-bottles-of-oop.md